Project

 Keeping girls in school

-With the overall goal of improving girls’ school attendance and educational performance, the SCRS-WaSH team is providing reusable menstrual hygiene kits (four reusable pads in a kit) together with two pairs of underwear to 150 schools (to date 145 have received the kits).
-The project is also supporting local businesses that produce and sell menstrual hygiene products.
+With the overall goal of improving girls’ school attendance and educational performance, the SCRS-WaSH team provided reusable menstrual hygiene kits (four reusable pads in a kit) together with two pairs of underwear to 150 schools, benefiting 35,000 girls and reducing absenteeism.
+The project also supported local businesses that produce and sell menstrual hygiene products.

-In addition to making MH products more accessible, the project has developed behavioural change materials that are being shared with the schools to create awareness and breakdown taboos.
-This is targeted at boys and girls as well as teachers and parents.
-There has also been training of trainers for Gender Club leads and School Directors in Afar, Amhara, Benishangul Gumuz, Dire Dawa, Harari, Oromia, Sidama, the former SNNPR, and Somali.
+In addition to making these products more accessible, the project developed behavioural change materials that were shared with the schools to create awareness and breakdown taboos.
+This was targeted at boys and girls as well as teachers and parents.
+There was also a training of trainers for Gender Club leads and School Directors in Afar, Amhara, Benishangul Gumuz, Dire Dawa, Harari, Oromia, Sidama, the former SNNPR, and Somali.
 This has cascaded down to enhance awareness, ownership, and sustainability of these gains among the community.

-34,177 girls will receive reusable menstrual hygiene kits over the course of the project
+35,000 girls received reusable menstrual hygiene kits over the course of the project

 Unlocking financial pathways: A strategic overview for repayable finance opportunities in Ethiopia’s WASH sector